abdallah-h/Linux-Server-Configuration/README.md

 2. Sign in to your account or make a new one.
 3. Create a New Project.
 4. Choose Credentials from the menu on the left.
-5. Choose Web application
+5. Choose Web application.
-6. Enter name 'Catalog Item'
+6. Enter name 'Catalog Item'.
 7. Set the authorized JavaScript origins = 'http://YOUR_INSTANCE_PUBLIC_IP'.
 8. Set the authorized redirect URIs = 'http://YOUR_DOMAIN_NAME'.
 9. You will then be able to get the client ID and client secret.